-When implementing a marketing plan, it is essential that you plan the marketing you will carry out by creating a schedule of activity.
-For example, if you plan to exhibit at an exhibition you will need to plan in advance everything you will need for the event, such as campaign activity (before, during and after the event), pop-up graphics, product samples, literature, staff, promotional items and even hotel bookings.
+For example, if you plan to exhibit at an exhibition it is best to plan in advance everything you will need for the event, such as campaign activity (before, during and after the event), pop-up graphics, product samples, literature, staff, promotional items and even hotel bookings.

-If you are planning to launch a campaign, you will need to consider things like which magazines or publications you want to advertise in, check out readership statistics so you can make an informed choice.
-If e-shots are on your to-do-list then you may need to purchase data and, prior to that, you should check out where you stand with regards to GDPR regulations.
+If you are planning to launch a new campaign, you will need to consider things like which magazines or publications you want to advertise in, check out readership statistics so you can make an informed choice.
+If e-shots are on your to-do-list then you may need to consider purchasing data and, prior to that, you should check out where you stand with regards to GDPR regulations.

-If new branding is needed then you should consult a marketing agency for advice.
-Depending on the size of the marketing project you may need to appoint a graphic designer to work on your designs however, prior to that, you will need to develop a clear brief detailing your requirements.
+If new branding is on your plan, you may need to consult a marketing agency for advice.
+Depending on the size of the marketing project you may need to appoint a graphic designer to work on your designs however, prior to that, you will need to develop a clear project brief detailing your exact requirements.